NewsAppsUMD/first-news-app-umd/docs/index.rst

     If your page does not appear, make sure that you have verified your email address with GitHub.
 It is required before the site will allow publishing pages.
 And keep in mind there are many other options for publishing flat files, like `Amazon's S3 service <https://en.wikipedia.org/wiki/Amazon_S3>`_.

 So you've built a site.
 But it's kind of janky looking.
-The next chapter, which we won't have time for in class, will show you how to dress it up to look like the `demonstration site <http://ireapps.github.io/first-news-app/build/index.html>`_.
+The next chapter will show you how to dress it up to look like the `demonstration site <http://ireapps.github.io/first-news-app/build/index.html>`_.

 *******************
 Epilogue: Hello CSS